 Users are not able to record audio from Radioplayer.

-Again, this sort of content is the responsibility of the radio station that produced it.
+All content is the responsibility of the radio station that produced it.
 Please contact them directly.

 The radio streams linked to by Radioplayer are entirely under the control of the radio stations themselves.
 If you have a technical issue with their audio, images or text etc, you should contact them directly.